R1408/Radix_Task2/README.md

 ```

-go to the TestAPIProject Directory
+Go to the TestAPIProject Directory
 ### Windows
 ```bazaar
 cd TestAPIProject